The Best Travel Backpacks for Every Trip

 Best Carry-On Backpack

-If you only buy one backpack for travel, make it The Backpack.
-Away's signature bag is an all-around great bag — especially as a carry-on for air travel.
+If you only buy one backpack for travel, make it The Front Pocket Backpack.
+This Away bag is an all-around great bag — especially as a carry-on for air travel.
 The bag features three main zip compartments with dedicated pockets for smaller items and a sleeve for laptops up to 15 inches.
 There's a hidden pocket for quickly grabbing passports and documents, and the backpack even features a handy sleeve for slipping over the handle of a rolling suitcase.
 It's large enough that you can fit all your essentials, yet small enough to slide under the seat in front of you.

 Best Backpack for Photo Gear